ganlanyuan/tiny-slider/README.md

 ## Browser Support
 Firefox 8+ ✓
-Chrome 15+ ✓
+Chrome 15+ ✓  (Should works on _Chrome 4-14_ as well, but I couldn't test it.)
 Safari 4+ ✓
 Opera 12.1+ ✓
 IE 8+ ✓
-Should be working on _Chrome 4-14_ as well, but I couldn't test it.

 ## Support
 [Browserstack](https://www.browserstack.com/)
 [Cdnjs](https://cdnjs.com/)
-Images used in the demos are from https://unsplash.com/.
+Images in demos from https://unsplash.com/.

 ## License
 This project is available under the [MIT](https://opensource.org/licenses/mit-license.php) license.